overshard/timelite/README.md

 time tracking.
 I tend to track my time here and then input that time at the end of the day or increments that make more sense.

+For an overview of how to get this project running and why it's useful check out the DB Tech video on it here: https://www.youtube.com/watch?v=woG6qOmxlOA

 ## Clone